Kamiiru8/SystemGlosowaniaKOALA/README.md

 <i>Please do not laugh at the quality of my project code.
-I have learned a lot in Android development since I published this project and I know how poor it looks. 😑</i><br/><br/>
+I have learned a lot in Android development since I published this project and I know how poor it looks.</i><br/><br/> 😑

 <b>Nazwa projektu:</b> System Głosowania Koala<br/>
 <b>Autorzy:</b> Kamiiru8 + 4 inne osoby<br/>